 Tip# 3: Settle the final budget.

 Do you already have the final project cost?
 Is it already agreed by all the parties involved?
-Before hiring contractors to work with or the procurement of construction materials, a final budget must be set first.
+Before hiring regenerative architecture to work with or the procurement of construction materials, a final budget must be set first.
 Your budget should cover all associated costs and fees for the land, design, materials, labor, and construction of your building project.